vijaydevkate/Homelessness/README.md

 #### Using these datasets
 All datasets listed are consider to be clean versions of the data resources and ready for EDA.

-Especially when using the **homelessness** datasets it is important to understand that the categorizations found within the data are not mutually exclusive, and are therefore not additive.
-It is important that the data structure is understood before analysis is conducted.
-Information on how the data is constructed can be found in the [Data Configuration](https://github.com/rebeccaebarnes/Homelessness/blob/master/resources/data/Data%20Configuration.docx) doc.